Waterproof Floors: How retailers are positioning waterproof floors to consumers - June 2021

 Whether they saw a photo on Pinterest, heard a glowing review from a friend or watched an influencer install them on one of the myriad home improvement shows, some consumers are hearing the news about waterproof floors.
 In an age in which homeowners are increasingly seeking out floors that can withstand traffic from kids and dogs and are easy to maintain but also look good, the performance benefit is resonating with consumers seeking a carefree floor.

-In many instances, retailers say, consumers are coming in the door asking for waterproof floors.
+In many instances, retailers say, consumers are coming in the door asking specifically for waterproof floors-not just the best flooring for dogs or the best flooring for kitchens.
 Says Nik Burdett, general manager of Atlanta Flooring Design Centers (AFDC) in Atlanta, Georgia, “We just opened a 20,000-square-foot cash-and-carry store, and I would say six out of ten people that come in say, ‘I’m interested in waterproof flooring.’”

 Burdett says, “I’ve been doing this a long time, and heck, we didn’t even know we needed waterproof floors until eight or ten years ago-we just said, ‘Water and floors don’t mix.’
 But now we’ve created this whole category, and we’re trying to build on it, and manufacturers have done a great job.
 There’s no doubt that today, from a vinyl standpoint and an appearance standpoint, the patterns and embossing on some of the floors are incredible.
 And when you put that up against real hardwood, sometimes it’s hard to really tell the difference.”